Animal Injury Attorneys Fighting for You After a Violent Dog Bite in Alabama

 “Every person owning or having in charge any dog or dogs shall at all times confine such dog or dogs to the limits of his own premises or the premises on which such dog or dogs is or are regularly kept.”

 What Should I Do If I Have Suffered a Dog Bite?

-If you have been the victim of a dog bite or violent injury, Pharr & Goree Injury Attorneys could be the answer to your issues.
+If you have been the victim of a dog bite or violent injury, Pharr & Associates Injury Attorneys could be the answer to your issues.
 Our team of qualified attorneys have aided dog attack victims across Alabama and will work hard to help you secure the justice and outcome you deserve, as well as the compensation you need to move forward.
 Call today at (256) 487-6080 to set up a free consultation, so you can start on the road to the justice which you deserve.